-- Continuous review of the effectiveness of the company's IT systems.
-During the year both a new server and the latest version of Office 365 were installed; - The financial, enterprise-wide, market, regulatory, safety and other risks and control issues, and to monitor controls designed to minimise these risks.
+- Co-operation with the Social and Ethics Committee including the attendance of the Committee Chairman at meetings of the S & E Committee; - Continuous review of the effectiveness of the company's IT systems. - The financial, enterprise-wide, market, regulatory, safety and other risks and control issues, and to monitor controls designed to minimise these risks.